- a new or worsening cough

 - Sneeze and cough into your elbow, and regularly disinfect shared surfaces.

-- If you are told by health authorities to self-isolate you must do so immediately.
-If you are awaiting test results you must also self-isolate.
+- If you are told by health authorities to self-isolate do so immediately.
+If you are awaiting test results you will also need to self-isolate.

 COVID-19 is spread by droplets